LiuYueKai/Typora2perfect/README.md

 * Support to select the root directory, according to the root directory display directory structure
 * Click on the directory node and open the corresponding document via Typora

+## TODO
+* It is not possible to open the Typora in this application, so the convenience is poor

 ## Quickstart

 ### Installation